aschmiedeke/gbtdocs/docs/explanations/cycspec.rst

 Cyclic spectroscopy (CS) is an advanced signal processing technique that takes advantage of the period nature of pulsars to simultaneously achieve high radio frequency and pulse phase resolution.
-The application of CS to pulsars is described in Demorest (2011, *MNRAS*, 416, 4, 2821).
+The application of CS to pulsars is described in :cite:t:`Demorest2011`.

 Traditional signal processing techniques measure radio-frequency power spectra via a Fourier transform.
 There are different approaches for